Beginner

 Tiered RewardsYesNo

-Some KAST rewards scale with spending, while RedotPay rewards are capped and conditional.
+Some KAST card rewards scale with spending, while RedotPay rewards are capped and conditional.

 KAST vs RedotPay Card Pricing

-For KAST, the virtual card is free (some countries charge up to $2), and the first physical KAST card is also free (not including shipping).
+For KAST, there is a free virtual card (some countries charge up to $2), and the first physical KAST card is also free (not including shipping).
 You can upgrade later, but you do not need to pay upfront just to start using the card.

 For RedotPay, the virtual card costs $10, while the physical card costs $100 (including shipping).
 Replacement cards cost the same as the original, which makes getting started more expensive if you want a physical card right away.